-As 2018 comes to a close, we all take a look at all the memories and events that happened over the course of the past calendar year.
+As 2018 comes to a close, everyone takes a look at all the memories and events that happened over the course of the past calendar year.
 The good times, the bad, your best moment maybe.
 No matter what it is, reflection is always key going into a new year.
-However, the most important thing we look at is how can we improve ourselves?
+However, the most important thing we look at is how can we improve ourselves.
 For the Panthers and Hornets both, the question is simple.
 Who are you?

 Panther fans and Hornets fans alike have gone through some dark times together.
 While there have been some bright spots throughout the years –more so for the Panthers– the narrative remains the same for Charlotte sports, we stink.
 That’s the harsh way of putting it at least, but there’s a bigger story to be told in the Queen City.
 These teams just don’t know who they are yet.

 It’s almost as if Charlotte sports is going through its teenage years.
-We’re like a high school kid who has had three different friend groups and have gone through three personality changes and changed his name once in the past 4 years.
+We’re like a high school kid who has gone through three personality changes and changed his name once in the past 4 years.
 “It’s a just a phase, honey.”
-Mom says to Dad as they sit at the dinner table.
+Mom says to Dad as they sit down at the dinner table.

 It’s time for Charlotte sports to grow up and discover themselves.
 Find a path, commit to it and prosper.
 2018 was stressful, and none of us, the fans, the players and coaches want to experience something like this ever again.

 By now we all know the story of the 2018 Panthers.
 The highly disappointing decline from 6-2 and the wear and tear of Cam Newton’s shoulder define this season.
 But even during the impressive 6-2 start that had the Panthers labeled as a potential Superbowl pick, as a fan, I had no idea who this team was.
-In past years, our defense held us up on two feet while everyone on offense –outside of Newton– was incapable of sustaining any kind of consistency.
+In past years, our defense held us up on two feet while everyone on offense, outside of a select few, were incapable of sustaining any kind of consistency.
 This stretch was different, at no point was I confident that our defense would get a stop and the offenses aerial attack was extremely shaky for reasons already noted.
 The only thing I was certain of was that Christian McCaffrey was going to touch the ball on essentially every snap.

 Is that an identity or is it just the easy way out?